 Yes.
-Even if you install a telephone system from a different manufacturer there is no need to throw out your Red Box Recorder.
+Even if you install a telephone system from a different manufacturer there is no need to throw out your Red Box voice recorder.
 CallTech can change the Red Box configuration to handle your new telephone system.
-A single Red Box Recorder can be configured to handle many different telephone systems from all of the major manufacturers.
+A single Red Box recorder can be configured to handle many different telephone systems from all of the major manufacturers.
 These include Avaya, Aastra, Alcatel, Cisco, Genesys, Mitel, NEC, MS Lync, Panasonic and Siemens.

 6. My business wants to record a telephone and radio network.
 Do I need 2 separate recorders?

-Of course not!
+Of course not, don’t be ridiculous!
 A single recorder is capable of recording several telephone and radio systems at the same time.
 As long as the audio from your telephone and radio systems can be sent to a single location we can record it all.

 7. How secure will my recordings be?

 Extremely secure!
 Many years ago Red Box developed a secure frame based recording method which is still the envy of other recorder manufacturers today.
 This method splits a recording into many fragments and spreads these fragments across multiple files.
 You can read the Red Box Frame Recording document for more technical details about how this works.
 Basically the only way to listen to a recording is for an authorised user to login via the Red Box web interface.
 If somebody steals a Red Box archive DVD containing recordings it will be useless to them unless they have authorised access to a Red Box Recorder.